Exclusive: China steel giant Baowu in talks to take over rival Magang - sources

 Apart from linking its big steel companies, China has been shutting small, polluting and inefficient mills to address a years-long steel glut.

-Peter Poppinga, executive director at top iron ore producer Vale, told an industry conference last week that China’s total steel capacity is forecast to drop to 980 million tonnes by 2018-2020 from 1.1 billion tonnes in 2015.
+Peter Poppinga, executive director at top iron ore producer Vale VALE5.SA, told an industry conference last week that China’s total steel capacity is forecast to drop to 980 million tonnes by 2018-2020 from 1.1 billion tonnes in 2015.

 Reporting by Muyu Xu in Beijing and Manolo Serapio Jr. in Manila; Editing by Joseph Radford